phosxd/MC-Shard/README.md

 - `/qrotate`: Rotate the targeted block.
 - `/inventory`: Save or load an inventory.
 - `/hotbar`: Save or load a hotbar.

 **Commands:**
 - `/c, /s, /a, /sp`: Change user's game-mode.
 Far quicker than `/gamemode`.
+- `/pushchat`: Pushes all previous chat messages off-screen.
+- `/suicide`: Kill's the user.
+Useful if stuck.
 - `/heal`: Heals all health.
 - `/eat`: Replenishes all hunger bars.
 - `/up`: Teleport up with a platform.